 - rational and correct use of fertilisers, pesticides and plant protection products; reducing the use of mineral fertilisers, etc.

-Biodiversity in rivers, river Drava.
-Where dams and artificial river beds are not built, the flora and fauna is diverse and diverse. – Photo © Slavko Prijatelj
+Biodiversity: River Drava.
+Where dams and artificial river beds are not built, the flora and fauna is diverse. – Photo © Slavko Prijatelj

-Nataša Božjak: An interesting study “Integrating the Environment in Urban Planning and Management (Key Principles and Approaches for 21st Century Cities)” by the International Institute for Environment and Development (IIED) by David Dodman, Gordon McGranahan and Barry Dalal-Clayton provides guidance, strategies and good practice examples of how to combine the impact of growing and developing cities on the collaboration and conservation of the natural environment.
+Nataša Božjak: An interesting study “Integrating the Environment in Urban Planning and Management (Key Principles and Approaches for 21st Century Cities)“ – by David Dodman, Gordon McGranahan and Barry Dalal-Clayton for the International Institute for Environment and Development (IIED) – provides guidance, strategies and good practice examples of how to combine the impact of growing and developing cities on the collaboration and conservation of the natural environment.

 Growing cities can have an impact on the surrounding sensitive ecosystems – such as wetlands, forests, mountain ecosystems, etc., and need increasing amounts of resources, which could result in over-exploitation.
 However, the unprecedented rate of urban growth represents a unique opportunity to build more sustainable, innovative and equitable towns and cities.